yugabyte/yugabyte-db/docs/content/preview/faq/compatibility.md

 ### What is the difference between ysqlsh and psql?

-The YSQL shell (`ysqlsh`) is functionally similar to PostgreSQL's `psql` , but uses different default values for some variables (for example, the default user, default database, and the path to TLS certificates).
+The YSQL shell (ysqlsh) is functionally similar to PostgreSQL's psql , but uses different default values for some variables (for example, the default user, default database, and the path to TLS certificates).
 This is done for the user's convenience.
-In the Yugabyte `bin` directory, the deprecated `psql` alias opens the `ysqlsh` CLI.
-For more details, see [ysqlsh](../../api/ysqlsh/).
+In the Yugabyte `bin` directory, the deprecated psql alias opens the ysqlsh CLI.

-### What is the status of the YEDIS API?
+{{<lead link="../../api/ysqlsh/">}}
+Explore ysqlsh
+{{</lead>}}

 In the near-term, Yugabyte is not actively working on new feature or driver enhancements to the [YEDIS](../../yedis/) API other than bug fixes and stability improvements.
 Current focus is on [YSQL](../../api/ysql/) and [YCQL](../../api/ycql/).